Welcome to Lincs & Notts Air Ambulance

 Saving Lives Everyday

-Based at RAF Waddington, south of Lincoln, our base is unaffected by road congestion, country roads, heavy vehicles or road works.
-Our Helicopter, we affectionately call our ‘ambuctoper’, is fully equipped for almost any medical emergency.
+We’re based at RAF Waddington, south of Lincoln.
+This base is unaffected by road congestion, country roads, heavy vehicles or road works.
+Our Helicopter, affectionately known as our ‘Ambucopter’, is fully equipped for almost any medical emergency.
 It is permanently staffed by two paramedics and occasionally a doctor.
-It is capable of flying at speeds of just under 160mph and can reach any point in the two counties in less than 20 minutes.
-For our patients this often means the difference between life and death!